Tudela, Misamis Occidental

 Tudela, officially the Municipality of Tudela, (Cebuano: Lungsod sa Tudela; Tagalog: Bayan ng Tudela), is a municipality in the province of Misamis Occidental, Philippines.
 According to the 2024 census, it has a population of 29,082 people.

-Tudela is widely known for its colorful and interesting Binalbal Festival, where many revelers are clad in very gory costumes like a giant Halloween costume party.
-It is held every New Year's Day (Jan.
-1).
-Close to the border of Tudela is the eco-tourism attraction Misamis Occidental Aquamarine Park (MOAP), which is located in its boundary with Sinacaban, its neighboring town to the north.
+Tudela is widely known for its colorful Binalbal Festival, where revelers are clad in gory costumes like a giant Halloween costume party.
+It is held every New Year's Day (January 1).